georgizk/ims-release/docs/apispec.md

 Name | Type | Description
 -----|------|------------
-projectId | integer | The unique identifier for the project name | optional string | A new human-readable name for the project filename | optional string | A new projectName for the project status | optional string | The new status of the project description | optional string | A new description for the project
+projectId | integer | The unique identifier for the project name | string | A new human-readable name for the project filename | string | A new projectName for the project status | string | The new status of the project description | string | A new description for the project

 #### Response